 Voice recognition technology works by filtering unnecessary sounds and analyzing the voice of the original speaker.
 Once that is done it can digitize the spoken words into text form for subsequent editing and final conversion

 Voice recognition technology software may seem very simple to operate.
 However, that does not mean that there are no underlying layers under the hood.
 Think of it as an automobile.
 Driving a car seems very simple and we don’t think about the endless intricacies involved in making the transmission system work with the electric system, the engine, and chassis, etc. The same applies to the usage of voice recognition technology as well.

 To create a seamless and trouble-free experience, a lot of thought and work goes into ensuring that the device (both hardware and software) can easily differentiate between different accents and styles of individual speakers.

 The Key Principles of Filtration Analysis and Subsequent Digitization

-When you speak to any voice recognition-capable device, it quickly ‘learns’ the resonance of your voice.
+When you speak to any voice recognition-capable dictation microphone, it quickly ‘learns’ the resonance of your voice.
 This is only possible due to a sophisticated in-built filtration system that will not just enhance your voice but also remove the ambient background static and other sounds that are typically found in public places.
 This makes this technology more suitable for use in places like police stations, hospitals, and any other public facility.

 Once, the smart device has understood your tone, diction, and speech, it will then decode it into its own language and digitize it on your designated format.
 This is the finished voice-to-text product that you will be able to read and edit whenever you want.